iPad 7 SIM Card Reader Replacement

 Step 48

-- Warm up an iOpener and place it on the bottom left corner of the back case to gently loosen the SIM card tray’s adhesive—give it about thirty seconds to do its magic.
+- Warm up your iOpener and gently place it on the bottom left corner of the rear case to soften the SIM card tray's adhesive for about thirty seconds.
+Nice and easy!

 Tools Used